 Audi is working on a dedicated fast-charging network as well while developing the Landjet, as per a report from spiegel.de.
 By the time it launches the Landjet, it would have an infrastructure similar to Tesla Supercharger that is exclusive to the brand.
 Porsche customers will also be allowed to charge at these fast-charging stations eventually.
 Charging at 350 kW or even higher peak charging power should be possible here.

-The Audi Landjet will ride on Premium Platform Electric (PPE) that will debut in the production Audi e-tron GT on the 9th of this month.
+The Audi Landjet will ride on Premium Platform Electric (PPE) that debuted in the production Audi e-tron GT last month.
 Co-developed with Porsche, the PPE platform supports RWD and AWD drivetrain layouts, with the latter featuring a second electric motor (PSM or ASM) at the front axle.
 The state of charge is 800 volts, and so, rapid charging at 350 kW is possible.
-Hence the Audi Landjet could be fast-charged to 80% capacity in under half an hour.
+However, the maximum charging power would be capped at 270 kW.
+The Audi Landjet could be fast-charged to 80% capacity in under half an hour.

 Volkswagen Group plans to develop the VWCV Hannover car factory into a multi-brand site beginning with the three D-SUVs.
 The two D-SUVs apart from the Audi Landjet or whichever Audi electric SUV has been allotted to this plant will be Bentley and Porsche platform-mates.
-The Audi, Bentley & Porsche electric SUVs made in Hannover will be “highly automated”, Dr Carsten Intra, Chairman of the BoM of Volkswagen Commercial Vehicles, said on the day of the announcement where it was confirmed that the first of these SUVs, presumably the Audi electric car, will enter production in 2024.
+The Audi, Bentley & Porsche electric SUVs made in Hannover will be “highly automated”, Dr Carsten Intra, Chairman of the BoM of Volkswagen Commercial Vehicles, said on the day of the announcement where it was confirmed that the first of these SUVs will enter production in 2024.

 Audi Landjet concept to debut at Munich Motor Show (IAA 2021)

-Last month, a report from automobilwoche.de suggested that the Audi Landjet will debut at the first-ever Munich Motor Show this year.
-IAA 2021 is scheduled to take place from September 7 to 12.
+In January, a report from automobilwoche.de suggested that the Audi Landjet will debut at the first-ever Munich Motor Show this year.
+IAA 2021 is scheduled to take place from September 7-12.
 Insiders describe the Audi Landjet concept as a sporty and elegant amalgamation of an estate or an Avant in Audi parlance, and a four-door coupe.